 It is unknown whether Colistimethate sodium can be removed by hemodialysis or peritoneal dialysis in overdose cases.

-Important: Colistimethate for injection is supplied in vials containing Colistimethate sodium equivalent to 150 mg colistin base activity per vial.
+Important: Colistimethate for Injection, USP is supplied in vials containing Colistimethate sodium equivalent to 150 mg colistin base activity per vial.

 During reconstitution swirl gently to avoid frothing.